First Call for Titles and Abstracts to the 133rd Florida State Horticultural Society Annual Meeting

 |Session Session||VP||VP Email address|

 Posters should present an Extension program following the format: title, author(s), affiliation, introduction/ background, problem faced by the target audience, objectives and educational approach, teaching(s) offered, curriculum used, outcomes and impacts, and pros and cons in adopting this program in another county.
-Posters must be self-standing (hard back; size not to exceed 4-ft wide x 3-ft tall) and set up will be on Sunday June 9th between 3:00 and 5:00 pm, and poster must be removed by Tuesday, June 11th at 12:30 p.m.
-Interaction/discussion between meeting audience and authors will be facilitated during one poster sessions.
+Posters must be self-standing (hard back; size not to exceed 4-ft wide x 3-ft tall) and set up will be on Sunday June 7th between 3:00 and 5:00 pm, and poster must be removed by Tuesday, June 10th at 12:30 p.m.
+Interaction/discussion between meeting audience and authors will be facilitated during one poster session.
 The 500-word expanded abstracts (1 page of text and 1 page of tables, figures or pictures) will be published in the FSHS proceedings.
 Note that FSHS publications allow for links to videos.
 Submit your extended abstracts to the Poster Session Coordinator, Taylor Clem, via the 2020 FSHS Online Abstract Questionnaire.
 Questions on formatting, contact Taylor at [email protected].

 Student Best Oral Presentation Competition (SBOPC): All student abstracts are eligible to participate in the SBOPC competition.
-To compete, at the time of submission of the abstract to the sectional VP, a copy of the abstract must also be sent to the chair of the SBOPC competition ([email protected]).
-No late abstracts submissions will be accepted.
+To compete, at the time of submission of the abstract, you will ANSWER YES in Section 4 in the Online Abstract Questionnaire.
+No late abstract submissions will be accepted.
 Abstracts submitted to the SPOPC competition will be evaluated and 15 finalists will be selected to be evaluated during the annual meeting.
 Abstracts are judged on the importance of the subject to Florida horticulture, scientific merit, organization, clarity, and succinctness.
 Finalists will be notified within a month of abstract submission.
 Finalist presentations are judged on importance of the subject to Florida horticulture, scientific merit, organization, awareness of current literature, fluency, clarity of presentation, effective use of figures and tables, report of conclusions, completeness, timing, and response to questions.
 For more information on the SBOPC competition, contact Michelle Danyluk ([email protected]).

-Student Best Paper Competition (SBPC): To participate in the SBPC, students must submit a manuscript (use author guidelines for the Proceedings of the FSHS) by email with the subject “Student Best Paper Competition” to [email protected] by May 18, 2019.
+Student Best Paper Competition (SBPC): To participate in the SBPC, students must submit a manuscript (https://fshs.org/author-instructions/) for the Proceedings of the FSHS) by email with the subject “Student Best Paper Competition” to Dr. Michelle Danyluk by May 1, 2020.
 Student papers will be published in the Proceedings of FSHS.
 Entries will be judged on relevance to Florida horticulture, scientific merit, experimental design rigor, literature review, completeness, and clarity.
 For more information on the SBPC competition, Michelle Danyluk ([email protected]).